efraimdahl/ElmMusic/README.md

 # ElmMusic
 A Synthesizer implemented in Elm using Tone.js.

-To play, clone the file and install the dependencies by running
+To play, clone the directory and install npm:

-npm install in the directory
+`npm install`

+Then make using the command:

-elm make src/ElmAndTone.elm --output elm-comp.js
+`elm make src/ElmAndTone.elm --output elm-comp.js`

-Then run a server in the same directory as index.html

-I like to use http-server
+Then run a server in the same directory as index.html.
+I like to use http-server.
-Install using npm -> npm install http-server
+Install using npm:

+`npm install http-server`

+Then run by typing:

+`http-server`

-Then run by typing: http-server in a commandline, then visit the site.
+in the command line, then visit the site provided.

+You may also need to install the following:

+`npm install tone`

+`elm install carwow/elm-slider`

+`elm install rundis/elm-bootstrap`